This help article describes the structure and architecture of the typical Radzen Blazor application.

 server directory contains the server-side Blazor application.
 Radzen generates the contents of the

-<page-name>.razor.designer.cs- C# class that implements the Blazor component - handles UI component events (e.g. button clicks), loads data, etc. This file is generated always.
-Any changes made to it by the user will be overwritten.
+<page-name>.razor.designer.cs- C# class that implements the Blazor component - handles UI component events (e.g. button clicks), loads data, etc. This file is generated every time you run the application for Radzen.
+Any changes made to this file will be overwritten.

 Here is a quick FAQ regarding Blazor support in Radzen: